-TAX HUD RD номе BOND CREDIT Owners may screen for criminal background.
+Tax Credit HUD RD HOME Bond Owners may screen for criminal background.
 Owners are required to screen for criminal and drug-related criminal activity.
 Applicants must be screened for lifetime sex offender registration and those registered are prohibited entry.
 Owners may screen for criminal background.
 Owners may deny admission for criminal activity.
 If rejected for occupancy, the letter must outline the reason.
 Owners may screen for criminal background.
 Applicants rejected must receive a written explanation.
 Criminal background checks are not addressed.
-8823 Guide 11- 2 to 11-3 4350.3 4-7 A-C, E 2 HB-2-3560 6.18 B, 6.19 HOME Guide Exhibit 4-1
+8823 Guide 11-2 to 11-3 4350.3 4-7 A-C, E 2 HB-2-3560 6.18 B, 6.19 HOME Guide Exhibit 4-1